-in Portland, OR provides free workshops, advertising campaigns, educational brochures, a website, a call center, and daily emails; and Solar Knoxville was started by the City of Knoxville in 2008 to educate residents and businesses through free workshops tailored to residents, businesses, and utilities, etc.
+in Portland, OR provides free workshops, advertising campaigns, educational brochures, a website, a call center, and daily emails; and Solar Knoxville was started by the City of Knoxville in 2008 to educate residents and businesses through free workshops tailored to residents, businesses, and utilities, etc. in energy efficiency and clean energy at municipal buildings, K-12 schools, low-income residences, and small business.8 The A2energy program is an outreach and education campaign aimed at residents and businesses in Ann Arbor.9 The Sierra Club Foundation in Los Angeles has proposed a public education

-Local educational institutions or community colleges, in partnership with institutions such as the City of Detroit, the International Brotherhood of Electrical Workers (IBEW), and Midwest Renewable Energy Association (MREA) could increase their renewable energy vocational training and education for employees of the energy sector who want to learn more about renewable energy.
+Local educational institutions or community colleges, in partnership with institutions such as the City of Detroit, the International Brotherhood of Electrical Workers (IBEW), and Midwest Renewable Energy Association (MREA) could increase their renewable energy vocational training and education for employees

+Several major cities, including Grand Rapids, MI, have already committed to a transition to renewable energy. campaign The Future is Bright! that supports the development of education materials, creates activities to engage residents and other stakeholders in a city-wide discussion of the city's energy future, and uses social media to help launch a conversation about the role of renewable energy.10 The City of Detroit could use this experience in of the energy sector who want to learn more about renewable energy.
 The Ecotech Institute in Aurora, Colorado offers degrees and certificates in renewable energy, sustainability, and energy efficiency.6 Such programs could have economic benefits as well as reducing emissions and energy costs.